flightaware/tohil/README.md

 The optional "to" named parameter allows you to specify one of a number of data types that will cause tohil to convert the return into a native Python data type.

-The types supported are str, int, bool, float, list, set, dict and tuple.
+The types supported are str, int, bool, float, list, set, dict, tuple, and tohil.tclobj.

 ```python
 >>> tohil.eval('set a [list a 1 b 2 c 3]')